-This can be tricky.
+One cause of this discomfort is due to the stigma brought on by a lack of knowledge about disabilities.
 Many students do not have a clear understanding of what a learning disability is.
 They may equate it with being stupid, or unable to learn.
-Because of the general lack of disability awareness, there are still many stigmas attached to the word.
 No one wants to be viewed as different, much less disabled.
+Acceptance of disabilities is also influenced by culture.

 When speaking privately with an individual student whom you suspect of having a learning disability, try the following:

 - Give specific examples of the reason for your concerns.

 - Ask the student to describe his educational history.
 Listen to determine if the difficulties are long-standing or situational.

 - Ask what she is doing, or would be willing to do, to improve her academic performance.

 - Inform the student that there are services available that address learning difficulties, helping students to be more successful (specialized tutoring, learning strategies and techniques, extended time to take tests, etc.)

-- Offer to accompany the student to the CSD office in San Rafael for an appointment to speak with a counselor.
+- Offer to help the student get an appointment with a DSPS counselor.